Lesson video

 So it was possible that family ties were different to how they're often viewed today.

-It was somewhat expected, certainly for high-born people like Matilda.
+It was somewhat expected certainly for high-born people like Matilda.

-Now this tells us something about mediaeval women, but we need to consider as one of the back of our minds throughout this lesson is, does Matilda's experience actually follow that of all women in mediaeval England at this point in time?
-So just bear that in mind as we go through this lesson.
+Now this tells us something about medieval women, but we need to consider as well on the back of our minds throughout this lesson is does Matilda's experience actually follow that of all women in medieval England at this point in time?

 This is our first task for today then.

-So I want you to think from Henry I perspective, what are the positives and negatives of betrothing his 8-year-old daughter to the Holy Roman Emperor?
-And I'd like you to create a table and I've given you a couple of points first of all, and I'd like you just to fill in that table.
+So I want you to think, from Henry I's perspective, what are the positives and negatives of betrothing his eight-year-old daughter to the Holy Roman Emperor?

 There's two more points for both the positives and the negatives.